AlexanderJCS/ExoSpotter/docs/exoplanet_struct.md

 # Data contained in the Exoplanet struct

 The exoplanet struct contains three main values:
-- `bool isPlanet`: Signifies if the data is representing a planet or if it is junk data.
-This should almost always be false.
 - `float averageFlux`: The average normalized flux of the planet.
 Normalized flux means that 1 = average brightness of the star and 0 = no light.
 - `float averagePeriod`: The average orbital period of the planet.
 - `Lightcurve planetDatapoints`: Specific datapoints the program found that signifies the exoplanet's existence.